benpaullamb/knee-physio/README.md

 Another issue was tracking the number of reps, the time spent holding each position, and the time spent rested between each rep - often she would forget which rep she was on after focusing on the timings.
 This discouraged her from doing the exercises in the first place.

 My solution was to create a simple web app that explained how to do each exercise in a more understandable way, and to provide a timer to help her keep track of the exercises.
-For some of these exercises you are lying on the floor and therefore cannot see a screen, so I included verbal instructions along with written ones along with each timer.
+For some of these exercises you are lying on the floor and therefore cannot see a screen, so I included verbal instructions along with written ones with each timer.

 She no longer has to count the reps or watch a clock.
 All she has to do is focus on the exercise.
 An addition was made that allows you to adjust the timings and reps of each exercise as this seemed to be a common request.